 Are you looking for things to do in Santo Domingo while visiting?
 We got some wonderful vacation ideas for you.
 Santo Domingo, or ‘La Capital’ as it’s traditionally called, is a collage of diverse cultures and neighborhoods.
 It is also the capital city of the Dominican Republic and the largest city in the Caribbean by population.
 Amid the cobblestone streets and colonial-era architecture, Santo Domingo has laid back vibe and offers a range of amenities and cultural tourism attractions.
-All of our links lead to our friends at TripAdvisor, where you click on an affiliate link and buy something, we receive a small commission at no extra charge to you.
+When you click on an affiliate link and buy something, we receive a small commission at no extra charge to you.
 Without further ado, let’s take a look at the best things to do in Santo Domingo, Dominican Republic.

 Chocolate, the comestible most associated with the likes of ice cream, candy, hot cocoa, coffee and so much more.
 Why not go on a sweet experience with El Sendero del Cacao and explore Santo Domingo where your true passion lies.
 Take the whole family on this fun and interactive tour at Kahkow Experience to learn about the chocolate-making process.
 You get a complete tour of this Chocolate Factory and see first-hand, all the stages of chocolate making then get to sample some cacao beans.
 At the end, you get to do your own chocolate bar with a variety of ingredients, your own soap bar or visit the store for many delicious treats and souvenirs.
 This is a magically-delicious tour that the whole family can enjoy.